 WEIR READY

-What's a Weir?
+What's the Weir?

 In the 1950’s, a 97 cm high weir was built at Cowichan Lake to store enough water so that Cowichan River flows could be sustained throughout the dry season.
 It is a cement structure, spanning the lake at the head of the river, and includes a boat lock and several ‘spill gates’.
 The weir is owned and operated by Catalyst Paper under license from the BC Government.